jkaewprateep/javascripts_vs_node-js/README.md

 ### MongoDB 🥭 in database connection - sample find collection and client connectivity

+🐑💬 ➰ Database connections and memory management for the database are handled under COM level but for the database driver wrapper they are managed on top of the natural database driver make sure you set the right permissions and correct versions and OS management for the database connection.
+In some cases, they are possible to connect but there are some message displays between the query result because of no backward compatibility software requirements and the machine cannot map output for the command. </br>

 ```
 def Find_mongoDBconnection(CollectionName, pipeline):
     # Set the Stable API version when creating a new client